the-real-Manos/Local_Ai_Bridge/README.md

 ## license
 Free to use for personal use.
-Not for commerical use, send me message :)
+Not for commerical use, tag me in a disccusion and send me message :)